Bounds on Area Involving Lattice Size: Classification of minimal lattice polygons of fixed .

 If $Q$ satisfies the second inequality then the transformation $(x,y)\mapsto (h-x,y)$ maps $Q$ to $\conv\{(h-a,0), (0,h-c), (h,b), (d,h)\}\subset [0,h]^2,$ and its parameters $a'=h-a$, $b'=h-c$, $c'=h-b,d'=h-d$ satisfy

 \end{proof}

-\begin{Theorem} Let $P\subset\R^2$ be a minimal lattice polygon with $\lss(P)=h$.
-Then $P$ is lattice-equivalent to one of the following: \begin{itemize} \item[(a)] The segment $I=[(0,0),(h,0)]$; \item[(b)] The triangle $T=\conv((0,0), (a,0), (h,b))$, where $a$ and $b$ are integers that satisfy $a,b\in[1,h-1]$ and $a+b\geq h$; \item[(c)] The quadrilateral $Q=\conv\{(a,0), (0,b), (h,h-c), (h-d,h)\}$, where $a, b, c,$ and $d$ are integers that satisfy $a,b,c,d\in[1,h-1]$ and $\min\{a,b\}+\min\{c,d\}> h$. \end{itemize} \end{Theorem}
+\begin{Theorem} Let $P\subset\mathbb{R}^2$ be a minimal lattice polygon with $\lss(P)=h$.
+Then $P$ is lattice-equivalent to one of the following: \begin{itemize} \item[(a)] The segment $I=[(0,0),(h,0)]$; \item[(b)] The triangle $T=\conv((0,0), (a,h), (h,b))$, where $a$ and $b$ are integers that satisfy $a,b\in[1,h-1]$ and $a+b\geq h$; \item[(c)] The quadrilateral $Q=\conv\{(a,0), (0,b), (h,h-c), (h-d,h)\}$, where $a, b, c,$ and $d$ are integers that satisfy $a,b,c,d\in[1,h-1]$ and $\min\{a,b\}+\min\{c,d\}> h$. \end{itemize} \end{Theorem}

 \begin{proof} We can assume that $P\subset [0,h]^2$.
 Suppose first that $P$ has lattice points on all four sides of $[0,h]^2$.
-One way that this can happen is if $P$ contains a segment connecting two opposite vertices of the square.
-Then, since $P$ is minimal, $P$ is lattice-equivalent to $I$.
+One way this can happen is when $P$ contains a segment connecting two opposite vertices of the square.
+Then, since by Example~\ref{E:ex-I} we have $\lss(I)=h$ and $P$ is minimal, we conclude that $P$ is lattice-equivalent to $I$.
 Next, $P$ could be a lattice triangle, one of whose vertices is a vertex of $[0,h]^2$ and two other vertices are on the adjacent sides of the square.
 In this case, by Proposition~\ref{P:triangle}, $P$ is lattice-equivalent to $T=\conv((0,0), (a,h), (h,b))$ with $a,b\in[1,h-1]$ and $a+b\geq h$.
 Finally, $P$ could be a quadrilateral with exactly one vertex on each side of $[0,h]^2$ and, in this case, by Proposition~\ref{P:quad}, $P$ is lattice-equivalent to with integers $a,b,c,d\in[1,h-1]$ that satisfy $\min\{a,b\}+\min\{c,d\}>h$.